-This week I stopped at Starbucks and bought a piece of their famous lemon pound cake.
-The texture was dense, tight crumbed and kind of heavy (a slice weighed 1/4 pound!), but what I liked best was the strong lemon flavor.
+This week I stopped at Starbucks and bought a piece of their famous Lemon Sour Cream Pound Cake.
+The texture was dense, tight crumbed and kind of heavy — one slice weighed 4 oz!
+But what I liked best was the strong lemon flavor.
 I think they use lemon oil, so I wanted to see if I could duplicate that lemon flavor at home by grinding lemon zest with sugar and getting the natural oil from the lemon.
 Plus I’d also been looking for an excuse to try a pound cake recipe called “Smoothest Southern Pound Cake” from my newest Southern Living Book, Southern Living: 40 Years of Our Best Recipes: Over 250 Great-Tasting, Tried-and-True Southern Recipes — which I highly recommend.
 I’ve been cooking out of it like crazy this past week and love the historical background they give for each recipe.

 For this cake, they marveled at its texture, which resulted from an unusual mixing method.
 Flour is added before the yolks, next come the flavorings and sour cream, and the final step is to fold in the egg whites.
 The original recipe is vanilla, but I used my new lemon grinding method and got just as much lemon flavor as I’d hoped.
 As for the cake’s texture, it was great – not like Starbucks because it was softer and lighter, but still very tight crumbed and dense.
 It’s interesting to see how cake flour pound cakes compare to all-purpose flour pound cakes.
 As much as I prefer cake flour in cakes, pound cake is a type of cake where the extra gluten in all-purpose really helps the structure.
 But I tend to lean towards pound cakes with cake flour or better yet, White Lily.
 It’s also interesting to see the differences between butter and shortening.
 Sheesh, I really wish I had a job in a test kitchen, but I can only do some much on my own here and in my spare time.
 And then there’s all the clean-up!
 But I’d like to make about 60 pound cakes with ingredient variations and just see how they compare.